TehGuardian/.github/README.md

 <h2 align="center"> About Us:</h2>
 <p align="center">
-We Creative Minds are currently looking for new players to grow our community and build a strong player base.
+We at Creative Minds are currently looking for new players to grow our community and build a strong player base.
 With Active Devs focused on community feedback.
 We have lots to offer and are constantly evolving.
 </p>